millerjordanjames/jobs-dataset-4-29-2025/README.md

 # linkedin-jobinfotool
-Tool to grab job data from the LinkedIn jobs page, including job title, company, location, and listing URL.
+Tool to grab job data from the jobs page, including job title, company, location, and listing URL.
 Follow all

 SETUP: